appium/appium-xcuitest-driver/README.md

 ```
 brew install libimobiledevice --HEAD  # install from HEAD to get important updates
-brew install ideviceinstaller         # only works for ios 9. for ios 10, see below
 ```

 There is also a dependency, made necessary by Facebook's [WebDriverAgent](https://github.com/facebook/WebDriverAgent),